twilightscapes/memegene/static/content/pages/index.md

 pagePW: ""
 skillsTitle: ""
 template: index-page
-title: social media by the people for the people
+title: Do these memes make my butt look fatty?
 image: /assets/trump-friends-promo.webp
 svgImage: null
 postLimit: "4"
 maratingtx1: x
 liarliar: false
-description: PIRATE - social media owned by the people
+description: All the memes you can eat - $9.99!
 svgzindex: x
 maratingtx2: x
 coverletter:
-  coverText: About PIRATE
+  coverText: About MemeGenes
   coverLink: /about
 sharethis: false
 contentinvideo: false
 maratingtx3: x
 maratingtx4: x
-profTitle: Hoist Your Flag!
+profTitle: All the memes you can eat - $9.99!
 excludeFromRSS: true
 ---